 SHOP THE LOOK

 Your son Charlie has the cutest nursery!
 What was your decor inspiration for this space?

-Funny you ask because I start designing the nursery as soon as I see the pregnancy test’s positive plus sign.
+Funny you ask because I started designing both of our nurseries as soon as I saw the pregnancy test’s positive plus sign.
 I was so convinced our second baby was a girl that I started designing a girl’s nursery with blush pink and this natural, warm wood tone.
 I loved the look so much, and when we learned it was a boy, I swapped the pink for a muted green which, when paired with the natural wood tones, naturally led to an outdoorsy theme.
 So, I really leaned into that with the art.

 How is Charlie’s nursery different from your older son Henry’s room?
 Was it difficult to come up with another design concept for a similar space?

 At first, I felt a little stuck because I thought to myself, “I already designed my perfect boy nursery.”
 Henry’s room was a bit more traditional with the design choices I made—it had blue and white with brass.
 We kind of joke how our second son will be the wild one, so it just worked out perfectly that his room was a bit more fun and adventurous with all the nature and woodsy accents.